Camino de las Altas Cumbres

+Camino de las Altas Cumbres is a road in Córdoba, Argentina.
+It has been described to tourists as "the most spectacular route in the Sierras".

+Planning

-In the last years of the 1950s, it became clear that there was a need to modernize the old Suspension bridges road in the province of Córdoba, Argentina.
+In the last years of the 1950s, it became clear that there was a need to modernize the old Hanging Bridges Trail in the province of Córdoba, Argentina.
 Increasing traffic and trade between the provinces of Cordoba Mendoza and San Juan needed new roads to expedite travelling times and decrease costs.
 At the same time, it was considered important to create a route linking the ports of the Atlantic with the Pacific through the Cordoba corridor.

 In 1956, President of Provincial Roads Engineer Laisseca said that it was inappropriate for the old road to be improved, but a new one should be built using the best modern technology.
 For this reason, during the administration of Governor Arturo Zanichelli, an aerial survey of that region of the Sierras Grandes was undertaken to map the topography.
 Roads were cut to enable surveyors to design the best route.

 The work

 Before starting to implement the project, it was necessary to open side routes to reach fixed sites and to build a complex infrastructure in the mountains that included workshops for vehicle maintenance, equipment and machinery, generators and shelters for workers.

 Road construction in the high peaks was slow, hard and difficult.
 To get into the mountains, cuts were made with explosives, bulldozers dug out the material and large-sized trucks moved it to where it was needed.
 The fine work was done with hand hammers.

 It was very hard work because the track was made through very rugged mountain topography with numerous narrow ravines.
 These streams are located in the provincial water reserve Pampa de Achala, the source of many streams, permanent and semi-permanent, of low flow, tributaries of the rivers Condoritos, De la Sole, San Bernardo, Nono and Mina Clavero.

 The road runs along a geological area which is dominated by sedimentary rocks and decomposing granite with little vegetation.
 The amount of rock moved was of the order of 2,100,000 cubic metres and 1,100 tons of explosives were used to break the mountainside.

 The first part tackled was the west slopes of the Massif de Achala, a section between Paula and Nina Stone Turtle, 11 kilometres roadway length and 10 metres wide.
 In 1968 this section was completed and the following year another 11 km was begun, between Mina Clavero and Nina Paula, with a 20-metre carriageway.